 1. Cruise To Antarctica from Ushuaia, Argentina

-Ushuaia is the ultimate Heaven’s gate to the least traversed white continent of Antarctica.
+Ushuaia is the ultimate heaven’s gate to the least traversed white continent of Antarctica.
 Famously dubbed as the end-of-the-world, Ushuaia is the southernmost city on the planet, situated at the southernmost tip of Argentina.
 It’s at a hopping distance from the white continent.

 Antarctica is a frozen desert of glistening white as far as the vision can penetrate.
-What is even more magnanimous here are the ice formations, resembling like sculpted monoliths – call it nature’s own art.
+What is even more magnanimous here are the ice formations, resembling sculpted monoliths – call it nature’s own art.
 See whales, seals and sea birds worthy of seafaring poems.
 Rare animal encounters and opportunities found nowhere else, but here.
 This is ultimate exploration.
 Nature untouched, untapped.

 Your Antarctica cruise tour can last anywhere from eight to fifteen days, circumnavigating through the glacier rises and islands like Cape Horn, Georgia’s and The Falklands.
+You can reach Ushuaia by following our Patagonia backpacking route to its conclusion, which covers the best natural wonders in Argentina and Chile.
+There are also direct flights from Buenos Aires.

 2. Inca Trail Trek at Machu Picchu, Peru